All Episodes

 Last night, Trump fired a shot squarely at Clinton's husband, former president Bill Clinton.

-Bringing up a discredited and long denied accusation against former president Bill Clinton dating back to 1978 when he was Arkansas Attorney General.
+Donald Trump using that word unprompted during an interview last night with Fox News' Sean Hannity, bringing up a discredited and long-denied accusation against former President Bill Clinton, dating back to 1978 when he was Arkansas Attorney General.

-She said, Wait, no, she didn't.
+Wait, no, she didn't.

 No, no, no, no, no.

-Because it's not that that's rape culture case.
+Because it's not, that's rape culture, Kathy.

-You're blaming someone who succumbed to someone committing adultery on her.
+You're blaming someone who succumbed to it.

 And you're wrong.